How to Contribute

 type: image/png

-Specifying R package dependencies with conda
+Specifying R and Python package dependencies with conda

 “Conda provides package, dependency, and environment management for any language.”
 If a script is dependent on a specific package version, conda will load that package version to prevent breaking changes when packages are updated.
 BON in a Box uses a central conda environment that includes commonly used libraries, and supports dedicated environments for the scripts that need it.